-Did you committed and pushed the wrong changes to your remote Git repo?
+Did you commit and push the wrong changes to your remote Git repo?

 No worries.
 This happens many times with many of us.

-In this tutorial, I will demonstrate how you can revert git commit that has already pushed to the remote repo.
+In this tutorial, I will demonstrate how you can revert the git commit that has already been pushed to the remote repo.

-If you are new to the Git, you can follow the complete Git tutorial.
+If you are new to Git, you can follow the complete Git tutorial.

 Now, let’s follow the steps to revert git commit.

-It’s just a two-steps process to undo the commit.
+It’s just a two-step process to undo the commit.
 But, execute them carefully to avoid any further wrongdoing.

 For this, you need the commit ID.
 Every commit has a commit ID.
 With this commit ID, you can revert your changes back.